Reason: Reason versus faith or tradition

-Although there is this special history of debate concerning reason and faith in the Islamic, Christian and Jewish traditions, the pursuit of reason is sometimes argued to be compatible with the other practice of other religions of a different nature, such as Hinduism, because they do not define their tenets in such an absolute way.

 Reason in particular fields of study

 Psychology and cognitive science

 Scientific research into reasoning is carried out within the fields of psychology and cognitive science.
 Psychologists attempt to determine whether or not people are capable of rational thought in a number of different circumstances.

 Assessing how well someone engages in reasoning is the project of determining the extent to which the person is rational or acts rationally.
 It is a key research question in the psychology of reasoning and cognitive science of reasoning.
 Rationality is often divided into its respective theoretical and practical counterparts.

 Behavioral experiments on human reasoning

-Experimental cognitive psychologists carry out research on reasoning behaviour.
+Experimental cognitive psychologists research reasoning behaviour.
 Such research may focus, for example, on how people perform on tests of reasoning such as intelligence or IQ tests, or on how well people's reasoning matches ideals set by logic (see, for example, the Wason test).
-Experiments examine how people make inferences from conditionals e.g., If A then B and how they make inferences about alternatives, e.g., A or else B. They test whether people can make valid deductions about spatial and temporal relations, e.g., A is to the left of B, or A happens after B, and about quantified assertions, e.g., All the A are B. Experiments investigate how people make inferences about factual situations, hypothetical possibilities, probabilities, and counterfactual situations.
+Experiments examine how people make inferences from conditionals like if A then B and how they make inferences about alternatives like A or else B. They test whether people can make valid deductions about spatial and temporal relations like A is to the left of B or A happens after B, and about quantified assertions like all the A are B. Experiments investigate how people make inferences about factual situations, hypothetical possibilities, probabilities, and counterfactual situations.